How to install Mod_Pagespeed on centos

 service httpd restart

-Use the below commands to upgrade the package:
+2. Use the following command to install the downloaded package:

 sudo yum update